mina-tang/RecipeForSuccess/index.md

 <iframe src="assets/plots/genres_count.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

 Wow, it looks like the three most common genres are drama, comedy and thriller... how profoundly unsuprising!
-Let's see if there are any suprises in terms of production countries or languages.
+Good news though, Gertrude loves thrillers!
+Maybe one day she will get to star in her own...
+Anyway, let's see if there are any suprises in terms of production countries or languages.

 <div style="display: flex; justify-content: center; gap: 10px;">
   <iframe src="assets/plots/language_count.html" width="375" height="450px" frameborder="0"></iframe>
   <iframe src="assets/plots/countries_count.html" width="375" height="450px" frameborder="0"></iframe>
 </div>

 Nope, none at all.
 As we could expect, the most common language is English and the two most common countries are the US and the UK.
 We see that French and France are also well represented in our dataset, coming right after.
+Getrude lives in the US and speaks English, no problems in sight!

 All these movies produced, from so many countries and in so many languages, but are they any good?
 Well, let's check out this histogram plotting the ratings and number of votes of the movies we're studying: